jkzhan06/Mathematical-Physics-Methods/README.md

 2. **First-Principles Thinking:** Understand the absolute mathematical foundation behind physical signals, which is critical for signal processing, modeling, and metrology in real-world engineering.

 ## 📁 Files Included
-* `f[Manual in Mathematical Methods for Physics(2023).pdf](https://github.com/user-attachments/files/26612625/Manual.in.Mathematical.Methods.for.Physics.2023.pdf)`: The complete written guide.
+* `[Manual in Mathematical Methods for Physics(2023).pdf]`: The complete written guide, https://github.com/user-attachments/files/26612625/Manual.in.Mathematical.Methods.for.Physics.2023.pdf
-*